Postr-Inc/Hapta/readme.md

 What is hapta? - hapta is a backend websocket server layer for pocketbase, it helps you secure connections to your pocketbase database, aswell as allows ratelimit spam protection and total controll over every database crud method.

+Why does postr use this? - Postr requires 10's of thousands of connections at once - we would not want all those requests to be served to the database directly.
+Instead we can authenticate - ratelimit - cache  - then serve the content from the database which provides a smoother experience.
 # Features
 1. Token based session management - rolling keys - these change each authentication call,
     - This prevents users from creating records outside of the app itself, allowing better monitoring.